Intelligent-Silicon/Solar-Panel-Invertors/powereventdetail.md

 The Inverter logs an event based on local time ([see link](https://www.sma-sunny.com/en/service-tip-1-setting-the-system-time/)) not UTC.

-The Inverter log time was set to British Summer Time, +1hr from UTC time, because this was the time when the inverter was logged into using the SunnyBoy software on 16th Sept 2026.
+The Inverter log time was set to British Summer Time, +1hr ahead from UTC time, because this was the time when the inverter was logged into using the SunnyBoy software on 16th Sept 2026.

 The date & time for the logged events before the events generated when the SunnyBoy software logs in to the Inverter for the first time, is corrected backwards.

-A solar panel ```Overvoltage event id 3401``` are unusual, but appear to always occur during the day, suggesting the solar panels are generating too much electricity.
+The solar panel ```Overvoltage event id 3401``` are unusual, but appear to always occur during the day, suggesting the solar panels are generating too much electricity.

 ```
 10th Feb 2020  09:06:17